jeffpascal/My-Learning/README.md

 - According to Stanford University research psychologist Carol Dweck, author of Mindset: The New Psychology of Success [Dwe08], students who believed they could not increase their intelligence in fact couldn’t.
 Those who believed in the plasticity of their brains increased their abilities easily.
 PS: Think you can learn anything, mindset is everything.

+- Use cross-sensory feedback to increase brain usage.

+    - Write it down in your usual form.

+    - Draw a picture (not UML or an official diagram; just a picture).
+What visual metaphor is appropriate?

+    - Describe it verbally.

+    - Engage in open discussion with your teammates; respond to questions and criticisms, and so on.

+    - Act out the roles involved.
+(Any physical metaphors come to mind?
+We’ll talk a lot about metaphors shortly.)

 <details><summary>CLICK ME for progress bar usage</summary>
 <p>